kubernetes/community/contributors/design-proposals/scheduling/pod-preemption.md

 -  Define the interaction between scheduler preemption and Kubelet evictions.
 -  Define mechanics of preemption.
 -  Propose new changes to the scheduling algorithms.
--  Propose new changes to the cluster aut-scaler.
+-  Propose new changes to the cluster auto-scaler.

 ## Non-Goals